Skip to main content

 Creating non-linear algorithm indexes allows you to optimize query execution based on spatial or high-dimensional data structures.

-The NonLinearAlgorithm enum currently supports algorithms like KDTree (K-dimensional tree), which is useful for nearest-neighbor searches and multidimensional range queries.
+• KDTree (K-dimensional tree) β€” useful for nearest-neighbor searches and multidimensional range queries.

-Non Linear Algorithm Indexes improve query performance by pre-structuring the data, but depending on the algorithm, there may be tradeoffs between query time and memory consumption.
+Non-linear algorithm indexes improve query performance by pre-structuring the data, but depending on the algorithm, there may be tradeoffs between query time and memory consumption.

 In the Ahnlich client, you can create a non-linear algorithm index by calling the create_non_linear_algorithm_index RPC via the DbServiceStub.
+Each index type is specified using a NonLinearIndex message with either a KdTreeConfig or HnswConfig.

-Define a Client and Call the APIβ
+Define a Client and Call the API

-The following example shows how to initialize a client, request index creation, and inspect the serverβs response.
+The following example shows how to initialize a client, request index creation, and inspect the server’s response.

 Click to expand code